-Century Properties President and Chief Executive Officer Jose E.B.
+Century Properties Executive Chairman of the Board Jose E.B.
 Antonio said in the same statement that his company “wanted to work with a brand that could bring an eminent degree of sophistication to this singular building.”

 “Armani/Casa fits the bill perfectly,” Mr. Antonio said.
 “Their designs are sophisticated, comfortable and functional.
 They not only fit the Studio Daniel Libeskind aesthetic but bring an extraordinary level of quality to their interior design work.”

 Century Properties has been known for partnering with international brands and icons for its luxury residential projects.

 The company’s net income grew by 6.57% to P1.06 billion in the first half from P944.5 million in the six months last year as a rise in revenues outpaced an increase in cost and expenses.

 Its shares lost four centavos or 2.15% to close P1.82 apiece on Friday last week.